avalonmediasystem/avalon-aws/README.md

           1) Create an S3 bucket called `nul-devops-test-configuration`.
           2) Put the above file into it at `cloudfront/pk-APKAJCMUDOESUFY7Z7GA.pem`
-    12. Installing CloudFront Avalon Stack: using the "application.yaml" file (found in the S3 nul-slee-deploy bucket or a copy from avalon-aws/templates/avalon/application.yaml), fill in the following values:
+    12. Installing CloudFront Avalon Stack: using the "application.yaml" file (found in the S3 nul-repo-deploy bucket or a copy from avalon-aws/templates/avalon/application.yaml), fill in the following values:
         - Stack name:  e.g. "smoke"
         - CloudFrontKeyFile: "pk-APKAJCMUDOESUFY7Z7GA.pem"